DrBoom-233/ODLP_MCP/README.md

 uv sync
 ```

+---

-## API Key Configuration
+## 🔑 API Key Configuration

 `config.py` reads API keys and model names from environment variables.
-Create a `.env` file in the project root and add entries such as:
+Create a `.env` file in the project root:

 ```
 OPENAI_API_KEY=your_openai_key